A Parrondo paradox in susceptible-infectious-susceptible dynamics over periodic temporal networks: Introduction

 \section{Introduction}

 The connectivity of social contact networks is a main determinant for how contagions, i.e., spreading of communicative diseases, opinions, rumor, ideas, and so forth, occur in a population.
-Epidemic modeling on networks has been a useful tool that can help us understand, predict, and intervene into contagious processes occurring in the physical world and online \cite{keeling2005networks, easley2010networks,danon2011networks,miller2014epidemic,pastor2015epidemic,kiss2017mathematics}.
+Epidemic modeling on networks has been a useful tool that can help us understand, predict, and mitigate contagious processes occurring in the physical world and online \cite{keeling2005networks, easley2010networks,danon2011networks,miller2014epidemic,pastor2015epidemic,kiss2017mathematics}.
 In fact, the structure of social and transportation networks can also dynamically change on the timescale of disease spreading.
 For example, human and animal mobility is a main obvious reason why contact networks vary over time.
 Airport transportation networks, which consist of airports as nodes and direct commercial flights between two airports as edges, also alter over days, weeks, and longer time \cite{rocha2017dynamics,sugishita2021recurrence}.
 Time-varying networks are collectively called temporal networks, and epidemic processes on temporal networks have been extensively studied \cite{bansal2010dynamic,danon2011networks,holme2012temporal,blonder2012temporal,masuda2013predicting,holme2015modern,masuda2017temporal,holme2019temporal,masuda2020guide,masuda2021concurrency}.
-Ignoring the time change of a network may lead to wrong or inaccurate conclusions about dynamics on networks.
-For example, the number of eventually infected nodes tends to be systematically different between simulations on a given temporal network and those on a counterpart static network that ignores temporal nature of the original network, even if the infection and recovery rates are assumed to be the same between the two sets of simulations (e.g., \cite{masuda2013predicting, masuda2021concurrency}).
+Ignoring variations of a network over time may lead to wrong or inaccurate conclusions about dynamics on networks.
+For example, in the SIR process, the number of eventually infected nodes, called the final size, tends to be systematically different between simulations on a given temporal network and those on a counterpart static network (i.e., the aggregated, that is, time-averaged static network corresponding to the temporal network) that ignores temporal nature of the original network, even if the infection and recovery rates are assumed to be the same between the two sets of simulations (e.g., \cite{masuda2013predicting, masuda2021concurrency}).
 Therefore, simulations on the static network would over-or under-estimate epidemic spread occurring on the given temporal network.